cornell-zhang/allo-pldi24-artifact/README.md

 unzip vitis-docker-volume.zip
 ```

-If you need full access to the Vitis toolchain, please download it from the official website following the instruction below.
+If you need full access to the Vitis toolchain (not necessary for AE), please download it from the official website following the instruction below.

 #### Download from Official Website

 To fully utilize the Vitis toolchain, please download from the [official website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2022-1.html).
 We recommend using the Vitis 2022.1 version, which is the version we used for our experiments.
 Notice that you need to register an AMD account to download the toolchain.

 Please visit the "[Vitis Core Development Kit - 2022.1 Full Product Installation](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2022-1.html)" webpage and download the "[Xilinx Unified Installer 2022.1: Linux Self Extracting Web Installer (BIN - 266.73 MB)](https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_Unified_2022.1_0420_0327_Lin64.bin)".
 You can follow the [official instruction](https://docs.xilinx.com/r/2022.1-English/ug1400-vitis-embedded/Installing-the-Vitis-Software-Platform) install the Vitis toolchain.

+After installing, you need to remember the path to the Vitis toolchain, which will be used to mount the volume to the docker image.
+For example, if you install the Vitis toolchain to `/opt/xilinx/2022.1/`, then the path to the Vitis toolchain is `/opt/xilinx/2022.1/`, and you can see `Vitis_HLS` and `Vivado` folders under this directory.

 ## Kick-the-Tires (Est. Time: 10 mins)